stephenjohnlimb/ek9/README.md

 If you want to see why specific decisions have been made on the details of the language then you can follow the [EK9 blog](https://blog.ek9.io/).

 ### Hello World Example
-The [EK9](https://www.ek9lang.org) website has many more examples, but this short sample should give you a feel for the language.
+The [EK9](https://www.ek9lang.org) website has many more examples; but this short sample should give you a feel for the language.

     #!ek9
     defines module introduction